What Determines the Cost of Ductless HVAC?

 Cost of Equipment

-In addition to the cost of the equipment, you’ll have to think about any additional accessories you may need for your ductless system.
-Some homeowners may want to install a ductless system remote control in order to make the operation a lot easier.
-Others may wish to include a humidifier to keep moisture under control.
-The type and quality you select for any other accessories will affect the cost of a ductless system.
+You’ll have to consider the accessories you might need in addition to the equipment.
+For example homeowners might want to install a remote control to simplify the operation of their ductless system.
+Others may want to include a humidifier to keep moisture under control.
+The type and quality you choose for any additional accessories can affect the overall price of a HVAC system that is ductless.

 Cost of Accessories